Core-elements Subsampling for Alternating Least Squares: Introduction

-\textbf{Major contributions.} We summarize our contributions as follows. \textit{We propose a scalable Core-ALS framework for alternating least squares that selects core elements from the entire sample and exploits sparse matrix operations at each regression step.} This formulation efficiently approximates penalized least squares estimation and fully uses the information in the rating matrix $\boldsymbol{R}$.
-Moreover, we develop a fast variant of Core-ALS that substantially lowers the computational cost. \textit{Second, we further improve the computational efficiency of \citetalias{li2024a} and \citetalias{li2024b}.} We integrate partial quicksort \citep{martinez2004partial} into our \textit{Core Sparse Matrix Multiplication} so that thresholding-and-sampling is performed on the fly, which avoids full sorting and yields substantial computational speedups. \textit{Third, we delve into the theoretical properties of the proposed method.} We give per-iteration $(1+\epsilon)$ approximation bounds for the sketched regressions, and derive time-complexity reductions specific to alternating updates and sparse matrix multiplications.
-Then, we show the convergence of the Core-ALS method under some mild conditions.
-Moreover, we present a specific computation complexity analysis for the proposed method, highlighting its great improvements compared to the original algorithm. \textit{Fourth, we show superior accuracy and efficiency from experiments.} Extensive simulations confirm the method’s effectiveness and efficiency for both model fitting and prediction, with particularly strong results on classical recommendation metrics including NDCG@k and Hit@k.
+\textit{First, we propose a novel core-element sampling framework Core-ALS for alternating least squares that selects important entries from the entire matrix and couples this with sparse matrix operations at each regression step.} This formulation efficiently approximates penalized least squares estimation and fully uses the information in the rating matrix $\boldsymbol{R}$. \textit{Second, we establish theoretical guarantees for the iterative setting.} We derive per-iteration $(1+\epsilon)$ approximation bounds for the sketched regressions and show convergence of the Core-ALS method under mild conditions.
+Time complexity reductions specific to alternating updates and sparse matrix multiplications are also provided. \textit{Third, we further improve the computational efficiency of \citetalias{li2024a} and \citetalias{li2024b}.} We integrate partial quicksort \citep{martinez2004partial} into our \textit{Core Sparse Matrix Multiplication} so that thresholding-and-sampling is performed on the fly, which avoids full sorting and yields substantial computational speedups.
+Moreover, we develop a fast variant of Core-ALS that substantially lowers the computational cost. \textit{Fourth, we show superior accuracy and efficiency from experiments.} Extensive simulations confirm the method’s effectiveness and efficiency for both model fitting and prediction, with particularly strong results on classical recommendation metrics including NDCG@k and Hit@k.

 The remainder of this paper is organized as follows.
 In Section~\ref{ch:2}, we introduce the alternating least squares algorithm and core-elements for penalized regression splines.
 Section~\ref{ch:3} develops the core-elements algorithm for ALS, and Section~\ref{ch:4} discusses its theoretical properties.
 We then assess the performance of the proposed estimator through extensive experiments on synthetic and real-world data in Sections~\ref{ch:5} and \ref{ch:6}, respectively.
 Additional details omitted from the main text and technical proofs can be found in the Supplementary Material.
 All R code used to reproduce the results in this paper is available at \url{https://github.com/sapphirexdy}.